zmartzone/lua-resty-openidc/README.md

              -- the expiration time in seconds for jwk cache, default is 1 day.
              --jwk_expires_in = 24 * 60 * 60

-             -- It may be necessary to force an introspection call for a bearer token and ignore the existing cached -- introspection results.
-If so you need to set set the introspection_cache_ignore option to true.
+             -- It may be necessary to force verification for a bearer token and ignore the existing cached -- verification results.
+If so you need to set set the jwt_verification_cache_ignore option to true.
-             -- introspection_cache_ignore = true
+             -- jwt_verification_cache_ignore = true
           }

           -- call bearer_jwt_verify for OAuth 2.0 JWT validation